 - Danforth reviews Mary's deposition where she testifies that the girls were faking.

 - The girls are brought in and questioned, and Abigail denies the accusations.

 - Mary is unable to pretend to faint on command, which makes Danforth, Parris, and Hathorne doubt her revised testimony.

 - John admits to his affair with Abigail in desperation, but the usually truthful Elizabeth does not corroborate his claims because she doesn't know he's already confessed.

 - Abigail and the other girls act like they are being bewitched by Mary, who accuses John of working for the Devil out of fear that she will be condemned by the court.

 - John Proctor and Giles Corey are arrested, and Hale quits the court.

 Act 3 makes it clear that the court officials are not willing to see reason.
 However, there's still a question of who will ultimately face the death penalty over these false accusations and what the fallout of the trials will be in Salem.
 All this and more will be revealed in Act 4, the final chapter.

 The events in Act 3 incorporate some key character developments.
-For more insight, read these in-depth character analyses of John Proctor, Mary Warren, Giles Corey, and Abigail Williams (all coming soon).
+For more insight, read these in-depth character analyses of Abigail Williams, Rebecca Nurse, John Proctor, Mary Warren, and Giles Corey.

 We've also written short articles on confusing questions that often come up when students study The Crucible.
 These articles should help you understand why Elizabeth asks John to go to Salem in Act 2 and why Reverend Hale ultimately returns to Salem in Act 4.